nikschadowsky/LPS/docs/protocol.md

 Both `ESP_CONFIG_DISTX` actions do not share the same action since they need to be distinguishable for the LPS controller.

+The baudrate of this communication is defined to be 115200.

 **This protocol does not guarantee that there wont be additional fields added in future versions and revisions.**